-SUMMARY REPORT BOA RD OF DIREC PART 1 TORS 31 January 2024 4 Report Title: Strategic Imp act Re port Executive/ Non-Executive Lead: Zephan Trent, Executive Director of Strategy, Transformation & Digital Report Author(s): ctor of Strategy ctor of Transfor I Report discussed previously at:Executive Committee 9 January 2024Finance & Performance Committee 25 January 2 uary 2024 Level of Assurance: Level 1 \checkmark Level 2 Level 3
+SUMMARY REPORT BOARD OF DIRECTORS PART 1 31 January 2024 4 Report Title: Strategic Impact Report Executive/ Non-Executive Zephan Trent, Executive Director of Strategy, Transformation & Digital Report Author(s): Anna Bokobza a, Dire ctor of Strategy / Richard Jame s, Dire ctor of Transfo rmation Report discussed previous Report discussed previously at: Executive Committee 9 January 2024 - Finance & Performance Committee 25 January 2024 Level of Assurance: Level 1 ✓ Level 2 Level 3

 Risk Assessment of Report

 Summary of risks highlighted in this report

-Multiple of the Otherseis viele(a) does this way at OD4 Cafabr \checkmark
+Which of the Stratogic right(s) does this report SR1 Safety

-Which of the Strategic risk(s) does this report SR1 Safety v
+Which of the Strategic risk(s) does this report relates to: \ \ \ \

-relates to: SR2 People (workforce) V .
+relates to.
+SR2 People (workforce) \ \ \ \

-SR3 Systems and Processes/ Infrastructure ✓
+SR3 Systems and Processes/ Infrastructure

-SR4 Demand/ Capacity ✓
+SR4 Demand/ Capacity √

-SR5 Essex Mental Health Independent Inquiry \checkmark
+SR5 Essex Mental Health Independent Inquiry ✓

 SR6 Cyber Attack

 SR7 Capital

 SR8 Use of Resources ✓

 SR9 Digital

 Does this report mitigate the Strategic risk(s)?
-Yes/ No
+Yes/ No •

 Are you recommending a new risk for the EPUT Yes/ No

 Strategic or Corporate Risk Register?
 Note:

 Strategic risks are underpinned by a Strategy

 and are longer-term

 If Yes, describe the risk to EPUT's organisational

 objectives and highlight if this is an escalation

 from another EPUT risk register.

 Describe what measures will you use to monitor

 mitigation of the risk

+minganon of the nak

 Purpose of the Report This report provides the Board with a summary of progress against the Approval delivery of the Trust's strategic objectives as at Month 8 2023/24.
 This report Discussion has been approved by the Finance & Performance Committee on 25 January.
-Information \checkmark
+Information ✓

-Recommendations/Action Required

-The Board of Directors is asked to:

 1 Note the content of the report.